HumptyDumpty0412/pands-Progect/README.md

-Open the UCI Irvine Machine Learning Repository Iris data set I click Data Folder and download isis.data.
-Its allow me put it in my pandas-progect in GitHub.
+Open the UCI Irvine Machine Learning Repository Iris data set I click Data Folder.Its show us all classification of iris.
+If you want to save it in your repository very handy to use Jupyter notebook.
+In CMD I open this note "jupyter notebook" and "import pandas as pd".
+Pandas its a one of library in Python and allow me retrieve what it has.
+Importing data is the first step in any data progect.Next step is call " the read_csv()"function.
+I suppose it make my filepath to be readable in pandas memory.
-After than I suppose
-import matplotlib.pyplot as plt

-# unused but required import for doing 3d projections with matplotlib < 3.2
-import mpl_toolkits.mplot3d  # noqa: F401

-from sklearn import datasets
-from sklearn.decomposition import PCA
+df = pd.read_csv (whole filepath I copy from machine repository) Using df.shape, df.tail,df.head you can see more structure how it can be

+Now we ready to git push this Data set to your repository.

+Another intresting thing is using LOAD DATA.
+This function (scikit-learn) allow us to see data keps,how build.
+We would be see how looks histograms and etc, but 2 things doesnt let me show you here this: 1) Im total begginer and I still workind on pr enviroment problems 2) Our deadline move earlier.Its critical for total begginers who spend all time reading and researching things that are obvious to most all people.
+However: